 We depend on an enthusiastic staff and a significant contingent of dedicated volunteers to provide our programming.
 Art Division has gained the support of professional artists who have donated their time as guest lecturers and have opened their studios to our students.

-Our campus consists of four sites: Our drawing and printmaking studios both located on Rampart Blvd., donated generously by LA Housing Partnership, and our library and paint studio located on 6th St., anonymously donated to Art Division in 2013.
+Our campus consists of three sites: Our printmaking studio is located on Rampart Blvd., donated generously by LA Housing Partnership, and our library and paint studio are located on 6th St., anonymously donated to Art Division in 2013.

 The library is home to more than 8,000 books and resources that have been carefully collected over nine years.
 The collection includes architecture, painting, art history, design, photography and allied disciplines.
 It is the heart of Art Division.
 Classes such as Creative Writing, Film Collective, Art History and College and Career coaching are held in the library, as well as lectures and screenings.
 It is open to our students Monday through Saturday giving them a safe place to study, research or get inspiration.

 Painting Studio/ Gallery - 2430 W. 6th St. Los Angeles CA. 90057

 Our painting classes are held in the studio.
 The space is available to our students Monday through Saturday to work on their personal artwork and projects.
 It is also used as an exhibition space.
 We host at least two major exhibitions annually and smaller ones throughout the year.
 Having our own gallery space gives our students the opportunity to show their work alongside established artists .

 Printmaking Studio - 512 S. Rampart Blvd.
 Los Angeles CA. 90057